peterngineering/noomxffplayer/README.md

 *I might build a version for this repo that is lean and tuned for the rpi0/0w that will come with a systemd template pre-setup with example usage.*

+After all, I just like building things and only need a half-decent excuse to try!